GeniusPilot2016/NeoBleeper/docs/TROUBLESHOOTING.md

   If the system speaker is missing or non-standard, you cannot disable this feature.

 #### What does "non-standard system speaker output" mean?
 Some modern computers, laptops, or virtual machines do not have a true PC speaker, or the signal routing is non-standard.
-NeoBleeper can only use the system speaker (aka  PC speaker) if it is directly accessible.
+NeoBleeper can only use the system speaker (aka  PC speaker) if it is directly accessible by the hardware.

 ---